Collins Line

-The Collins Line was the common name for the American shipping company started by Israel Collins and then built up by his son Edward Knight Collins, formally called the New York and Liverpool United States Mail Steamship Company.
-Under Edward Collins' guidance, the company grew to be a serious competitor on the transatlantic routes to the British Cunard shipping company.
+The Collins Line, formally the New York and Liverpool United States Mail Steamship Company, was an American maritime transport company started by Israel Collins and then built up by his son Edward Knight Collins.
+Under Edward Collins' guidance, the company grew to be a serious competitor to the British Cunard Line.

 Early days

 The Collins Line, as it was commonly known at the time, were the ships and lines run by the shipping company, I. G. Collins (later I. G. Collins and Son).
 Israel Collins had left the sea in 1818 to establish the shipping company in New York City.
 The firm traded in a fairly small way.
 In 1824, Israel was joined by his son Edward.
 In January 1825, Edward took advantage of a cotton shortage in England to charter a schooner in order to get to Charleston, South Carolina, ahead of his competitors and corner the market in cotton.
 This was the turning point in the company.
 In 1827, the company started a line of packets sailing between New York and Veracruz on the Mexican coast.
 The line prospered.
 Israel Collins died in 1831, and Edward took over management of a New York-New Orleans packet line.
 He made a great success of this venture as well.